Diabetes Recipes:

 Acesulfane K = has been in use since 1987.
 It is sold as Sweet One.
 It is also used in many commercial baked goods and is 200 times sweeter than table sugar.

 Sucralose = approved in 1998, it is 600 times sweeter than table sugar.
-It can be used in baking that takes a long time in hot oven.
+It can be used in baking that takes a long time in a hot oven.
 It is on the market under the name Splenda.

 Stevia = natural leaf of a South American shrub.
 It is intensely sweet.
 It is sold in natural food stores.